 Will Young is a moaning wanker

-Instead, he’s gone for intimate, atmospheric electronics on an ambitious yet classy set of songs, opted to sing in a higher register than we’re used to and employed a tough new producer, Richard X.
+Instead, he has opted for an ambitious yet classy collection of intimate, atmospheric electronic songs, chosen to sing in a higher vocal range than usual, and brought in a tough new producer, Richard X.

-‘The album was not easy to make.
-The first three days were terrible, and every song felt as if we were pulling teeth.
+‘The creation of the album was challenging.
+The first three days were particularly difficult, with every song feeling like pulling teeth.

-Well-mannered and acutely self-aware (he once described himself as ‘a gay, middle-class pop star with a politics degree’), things are changing in other ways, too.
-Having lived near Holland Park, West London, for seven years, Young, 32, is moving to the city’s East End next week.
-And, he says, he is entering ‘a new phase’ of his life.
+Friendly and acutely self-aware (he once referred to himself as ‘a gay, middle-class pop star with a politics degree’), Will is also experiencing other changes.
+After residing near Holland Park in West London for seven years, the 32-year-old is relocating to the East End next week.
+He mentions he is moving into ‘a new phase’ of his life.

-Born in Hungerford, Berkshire, where his parents still run a local pub, Young went to Wellington College and the University Of Exeter before turning to music.
+Originally from Hungerford, Berkshire, where his parents continue to operate a local pub, Young attended Wellington College and later the University Of Exeter before pursuing a music career.

-‘I’m ready for a new relationship, but it will happen when the time is right,’ he says, before adding he would love to become a father at some point.
+‘I’m open to a new relationship, but it will come when the time is right,’ he states, also expressing a desire to become a father in the future.

-‘This job can make you very self-absorbed and I’d love to do something less selfish.
-I like the idea of doing the school run and then going home to write a song.’
+‘This profession can lead to a lot of self-absorption, and I’d love to engage in something less self-focused.
+The idea of doing the school run and coming home to write songs intrigues me.’

 I rest my case.

-And by the way…I will be releasing an autobiography of my life at the end of the year.
-When it’s released, it’ll be a good time to reveal that I’m a hopeless alcoholic that buys far too many drugs and have recently been having sex with the 70’s supergroup Abba whilst Bjorn shoves a double-ender up my arse.
+Additionally…I’ll be launching my autobiography at the end of the year.
+When it arrives, it’ll be the perfect moment to disclose that I’m an unashamed alcoholic, habitually purchase too many drugs, and have recently been involved with the 70’s supergroup Abba while Bjorn adds a double-ended toy into the mix.

 by Wallace McTavish